Jwamer Aga: Responses

 In response to the Kurdish uprisings and the desire to maintain control over its peripheral regions, the Ottoman Empire established the Hamidiye Light Cavalry Regiments (Hamidiye Hafif Suvari Alayları) in 1891.
 These regiments were composed of Kurdish tribes, including the Hamawand, and were created to function as a countermeasure against Russian expansion and to bolster the empire's military presence in the eastern regions The formation of the Hamidiye regiments represented an attempt to co-opt Kurdish tribal forces in the service of the Ottoman state, allowing the Kurdish leaders more autonomy while still serving imperial interests.
 While the Hamidiye regiments were initially designed to provide a military buffer against Russia and maintain internal order, they also played a significant role in reinforcing the traditional tribal structures that existed within Kurdish society.

 Aftermath

 This period marked a critical juncture in the history of the Hamawand tribe and broader Kurdish-Ottoman relations.
-The tribe's participation in the Hamidiye regiments reflected the complex relationship between the Kurdish tribes and the Ottoman Empire, which involved both cooperation and resistance.While the Ottoman Empire sought to integrate the Kurdish tribes into its military system, the tensions that led to the exile and petition demonstrate the persistent challenges the empire faced in managing Kurdish autonomy and unrest.These struggles foreshadowed later tensions between the Kurdish population and the Ottoman Empire, which would continue to intensify throughout the early 20th century.
+The tribe's participation in the Hamidiye regiments reflected the complex relationship between the Kurdish tribes and the Ottoman Empire, which involved both cooperation and resistance.While the Ottoman Empire sought to integrate the Kurdish tribes into its military system, the tensions that led to the exile and petition demonstrate the persistent challenges the empire faced in managing Kurdish autonomy and unrest.These struggles foreshadowed later tensions between the Kurdish population and the Ottoman Empire, which would continue to intensify throughout he early 20th century.